Madlykeanu/Underilla/README.md

 - The Populate layer has no effect.
 Weather all or none of the terrain will be populated based on the above point.
 - If you have custom cave/tunnels layers and want to preserve them during the merge, you'd want to use the Relative merge strategy

+## Custom biome
+Cave generation on custom biomes is now working.
+Features (ores, flowers etc) will be placed according to the custom surface world biome but structures won't.
+If you have a custom world with custom biomes, you should enable custom biome it in the config.

+## Feature fiter
+If you want to remove some of the game features, for example the `monster_room` you can create a datapack where you have customine witch feature can spawn in each biome.
+Underilla will generate feature according to your cusomized biome.
+It can also be used to add feature to some biome.
+For example a quartz_ore feature if your nether is disabled you you still want your builder to have quartz.

 ## Build
 Create a working jar with `./gradlew buildDependents`